dark-teal-coder/cert-google-it-automation-with-python/course01-crash-course-on-python/solutions-crash-course-on-python.md

 For type 1, start the solution with `- [x]`; for type 2, use triple backticks to create a Python code block; for type 3, use single backticks.

+The graded assessments usually have 10 questions in them but there is a pool of over 10 questions for every graded assessment.
+Therefore, we get different questions every time we attempt the assessments.
+The following solutions may not all be the same as what you see when you do the assessments.

 ## Week 1

 ### Course Introduction